freddyalfredo91/hello-world/README.md

 *about me*

 I'm a grad student in education.
 I am curious to learn about as many things as I can to help people.
 Data science has proven to be a powerful tool in my work and life.
-I am trying to establish my skills in GIS and R for education-related research.
+I been developing my skills in SQL, GIS, and R programming for education-related research.
 I also like teaching people what I've learned that could be useful to them and it is a big part of my work in grad school (Participatory research).
+In general, this is really about how I got here and am always looking forward to my next adventure. it's all about connecting the dots and adapting to new situations.

 *knowledge is power!*
 learning git and open-source programming is exciting to me because it allows me to access things I could never have dreamt about.